 A TEAS Study Manual and an online practice assessment may be purchased from ATI at http://www.atitesting.com/ati_store/TEAS-Products.aspx.

 The TEAS is offered only at certain times of the year to correspond with the application periods for the program.
-For the Spring 2015 cohort, the testing period is April 7 through July 31, 2014.
+For the Fall 2015 cohort, the testing period is October 2, 2014 through February 5, 2015.

 If you need special accommodations due to a disability or medical condition, they must be arranged in advance with the Director of Testing.
 Appropriate documentation will be required.